Stacy517/azure-cicd-pipeline-flask/README.md

 Set the Pricing plan as Free F1 # very important
 ![alt text](./screenshot/create_web_service.png)

-# Setup Azure Cloud Shell and clone the project
+# Setup Azure Cloud Shell
 Setup Azure Cloud Shell
 ![alt text](./screenshot/azure_cloud_shell.png)

+# Clone the project in Azure Cloud Shell and Run initial setup(This following steps are for the Github Action to run the test, not for the Azure Pipelines.)
 * clone the project in Azure Cloud Shell git clone https://github.com/Stacy517/azure-cicd-pipeline-flask.git
 ![alt text](./screenshot/screenshot-git-clone.png)